 Boonah, 100 kilometres south-west of Brisbane, is the best place to start and finish this drive.

-Many of the river crossings have grassed areas suitable for pulling over.
-If you have an eager eye you may even spot a platypus.
+Many of the river crossings have grassed areas suitable for pulling over and if you have an eager eye you may even spot a platypus.

 Queen Mary Falls, tumbling 400 metres remains one of the main attractions of the 4WD track but don’t overlook pulling up for the shorter walks to falls such as Daggs, which can often be just as spectacular.

-The Condamine River Road is closed when there has been heavy rain.
-The river itself often carries large boulders and trees and can rise very quickly.
+The Condamine River Road is closed when there has been heavy rain as the river itself often carries large boulders and trees and can rise very quickly.

-Vehicles have been washed away so walking crossings is strongly advised.
-Please obey road closed signs as it’s the only access for some locals in an emergency.
+Vehicles have been washed away so walking crossings is strongly advised, so please obey road closed signs as it’s the only access for some locals in an emergency.

 Camping and cabins are available at the privately owned and pet-friendly Queen Mary Falls Caravan Park and there are B&B’s along the track and accommodation options in Killarney and Boonah.